Sync Time or Change NTP Server in Windows 11 using CMD

 How to sync your Windows 11 time with the internet using CMD

 If you want to make sure your system’s time is correct, Windows 11 lets you sync it up with an internet time server.
-Here’s how you can get that working using CMD:
+The following steps will show you how to do that using CMD:

 1. Start by opening the Command Prompt as an admin.
 Just search for “cmd” or “command prompt” in the Start menu, right-click on “Command Prompt” in the search results, and pick “Run as administrator” from the menu that pops up.